abhinavcybersec/Active-Directory-Home-Lab/README.md

 # Project: Active Directory Home Lab
+🔴 **This Project is Completed, working on writing description of each virtual machine and other steps.**

 ### Project Overview
 This project showcases a virtual home lab designed to simulate a Windows Active Directory environment for hands-on learning in Cybersecurity and Threat Detection.
 The lab integrates multiple systems and tools to provide a realistic setup for testing, monitoring, and analyzing security events.